-SE# - Consolidated Report of the SE
+• SE# - Consolidated Report of each SE

-All SYND leaders will jointly convert all the SYND and RG Post-RRs into a consolidated, concise, focused report (max.10 pages along with an Executive Summary) in the format of an IRP using APA style.
-The joint team may like to co-opt any RG leader or a member of any
+All SYND leaders will jointly convert all the SYND and RG Post-RRs into a consolidated, concise, focused report (Max Word Count: 6500-8500 words.) in the format of an IRP using APA style as per NSPP Research Guide.
+The joint team may like to co-opt any RG leader or a member of any SYND/RG, in consultation with the Sponsor Faculty Member/CI, for this purpose.

-SYND/RG, in consultation with the Sponsor Faculty Member/CI, for this purpose.
+The Consolidated Report (along with Executive Summary) must be structured summary /paper comprising of essence of all the post review reports and should read like a flowing document, having all critical, innovative, and value additive contributions made by all groups, and shall not be a patchwork of all reports.

-The Consolidated Report must read like a policy paper, highlighting the critical, innovative, and value additive contributions made by all groups, and shall not be a patchwork of all reports.
-Quality Paper/Consolidated Reports will be shared with NSPP/stakeholders.
+Quality Paper/ Consolidated Reports, if approved, may be shared with NSPP highlighting participants' contribution.